Welcome to MI Safety

 Michigan Focus

-Understand what’s happening across the state — including in Oshtemo, Comstock, Bangor, and Decatur — and how Michigan law (PA 233 of 2023) removed local authority to stop unsafe projects.
-Explore Michigan Articles →
+Understand whatβs happening across the state β including in Oshtemo, Comstock, Bangor, and over a hundred other sites β and how Michigan law (PA 233 of 2023) shifted certain aspects of large energy projects from local governments to the Michigan Public Service Commission (MPSC) if a developer so chooses to site their project with them.
+Explore Michigan Articles β

 National Incidents

-Learn from what’s already gone wrong in other states: fires in California, Arizona, and New York, evacuations, and billion-dollar losses.
-Explore U.S. Articles →
+Learn from documented incidents in other states β including battery storage fires in California, Arizona, and New York β that have led to evacuations, property damage, and costly cleanup efforts.
+Explore U.S. Articles β

 Quick Facts